ESCOMP/ESMStandardNames/StandardNamesRules.rst

     </standard_name>

    This XML element indicates that the variable ``exner_function`` represents the quantity described by the ``long_name`` attribute.
-It is a real variable of "kind_phys" kind, and units of "1", meaning it is a non-dimensional and does not correspond to a more descriptive non-dimensional type such as "fraction"; see the `section on Units <#units>`_ for mode details
+It is a real variable of "kind_phys" kind, and units of "1", meaning it is non-dimensional and does not correspond to a more descriptive non-dimensional type such as "fraction"; see the `section on Units <#units>`_ for more details

    These standard_name elements can optionally be separated by "section" elements.
-These are parsed out into human-readable sections
+These are parsed out into human-readable sections in the generated markdown file (``Metadata-standard-names.md``).

 #.
 Only alphanumeric, punctuation, and whitespace characters from the ASCII character set may be used in the standard_names dictionary.
    The "name" attributes of ``standard_name`` entries (i.e. the standard names themselves) are further restricted to the character set of capital/lowercase letters, numerals, and ``_`` (underscore).